expo/expo/docs/versions/unversioned/sdk/webbrowser.md

 title: WebBrowser
 ---

 Provides access to the system's web browser and supports handling redirects.
-On iOS, it uses `SFSafariViewController` to provide a secure Safari browser modal that shares cookies with the Safari app, and on Android it uses `ChromeCustomTabs` for the same reason.
+On iOS, it uses `SFSafariViewController` or `SFAuthenticationSession`, depending on the method you call, and on Android it uses `ChromeCustomTabs`.
+As of iOS 11, `SFSafariViewController` no longer shares cookies with the Safari, so if you are using `WebBrowser` for authentication you will want to use `WebBrowser.openAuthSessionAsync`, and if you just want to open a webpage (such as your app privacy policy), then use `WebBrowser.openBrowserAsync`.

 ![sketch](r116LYJne)
 <br />

-#### Authentication

-You can use `WebBrowser` to build OAuth flows, such as [this Auth0 example](https://github.com/AppAndFlow/exponent-auth0-example) and [this Twitter example](https://github.com/AppAndFlow/exponent-twitter-login-example).

-#### Handling redirects
+#### Handling deep links from the WebBrowser

-When you've done an authentication flow, or for some other reason you want to pass information back to your app, you will want to redirect back to your app.
-You can use React Native's [Linking.addEventListener](https://facebook.github.io/react-native/docs/linking.html) function to do this.

-##### Important

-When you are developing your Expo experience and handling redirections, to test, you need to open your application via the `exp://` URI without the port.
-This is a workaround needed when developing, because without it, Expo will reload the experience instead of redirecting you to the existing one.

-#### Other uses

-You might just want to have a simple modal browser window to show the terms of services, privacy policy, or other information about your app.
-This is a great use case for it.
+If you are using the `WebBrowser` window for authentication or another use case where you would like to pass information back into your app through a deep link, be sure to add a handler with `Linking.addEventListener` before opening the browser.
+When the listener fires, you should call `WebBrowser.dismissBrowser()` -- it will not automatically dismiss when a deep link is handled.
+Aside from that, redirects from `WebBrowser` work the same as other deep links.
+[Read more about it in the Linking guide](https://docs.expo.io/versions/latest/guides/linking.html#handling-links-into-your-app).

 ## `Expo.WebBrowser`

 ### `Expo.WebBrowser.openBrowserAsync(url)`

-Opens the url with the system's web browser.
+Opens the url with Safari in a modal on iOS using `SFSafariViewController`, and Chrome in a new [custom tab](https://developer.chrome.com/multidevice/android/customtabs) on Android.
+On iOS, the modal Safari will not share cookies with the system Safari.
+If you need this, use `WebBrowser.openAuthSessionAsync`.

 #### Arguments